“Doing work that matters is much harder than doing work that doesn’t.” – Peter Bregman, author of “18 Minutes.”

 Don’t overlook your goals when choosing your Most Important Tasks (MITs) for the day

-Important tasks can be routine work, like the report that is due today and the car that needs an oil change.
+Important tasks can be routine work, like the report that is due today and repeating tasks like the car that needs an oil change.
 Important activities are also in the important but not urgent quadrant of the time management matrix, but without a deadline they can often be easily postponed.
-They may never happen if you wait to do them until you have free time.
+Take time to pursue purpose and practice activities that increase happiness and well-being.

 Tackle important work at the best time